Engaged Buddhism

 The dawning realisation that my force of will (ego) is quite distinct from my spiritual power

-Much of my life has been dominated by what I wanted, what I believed I have been entitled to through my work and sheer effort.
-A great example is my life as an academic, where I kept wanting more recognition, more qualifications, more prestigious grants and publications.
-Life as an academic was a self-made project of continual achievement.
+Much of my life has been dominated by what I wanted, what I believed I had been entitled to through sheer effort and work: more qualifications, more grants and publications.
+My life as an academic was a self-made project of continual achievement.

 The most profound healing I have ever had was in the bush in middle of Brazil by a well-known trans-medium.
 Shortly after the healing, I became hugely spacious and part of the everything around me.
-In that moment I had transcended the boundaries of my physical body – I hadn’t lost awareness but felt integrated and spaciously one with everything around me.
-It was a blissfully peaceful non-dual state that for a while vanquished any shadow of a doubt of who I thought I was.
+In that moment I had transcended the boundaries of my physical body – I hadn’t lost my self awareness but felt integrated and spaciously one with everything around me.
+It was a blissfully peaceful non-dual state that for a while vanquished any shadow of a doubt presence beyond an ego sate.

 Finding my spiritual home

 Walking meditation in the beautiful grounds of Plum Village I understood what it was like to be organism: a cell in the sangha body, which, in turn, is a cell the Buddha body.
-I dropped superiority, inferiority and equality complexes and for a-while and deeply felt what it was like to be with other beings and go as a river.
+I dropped superiority, inferiority and equality complexes for a short while and in 2014 on a summer retreat led by Thich Nhat Hanh I arrived and found my true home.

 The Order of Inter-Being and the Bodhisattva vow.